cclib/cclib/doc/sphinx/development.rst

 Regression tests ensure that bugs, once fixed, stay fixed.
 These are real-life files that at some point broke a cclib parser and are stored in folders like ``data/regression/Jaguar/Jaguar6.4``.
 The files associated with regression tests are not stored together with the source code as they are often quite large.
 A separate repository on GitHub, `cclib-data`_, is used to track these files, and we do not distribute them with any releases.

 For every bug found in the parsers, there should be a corresponding regression test that tests if this bug stays fixed.
 The process is automated by `regression.py`_, which runs through all of our test data, both the basic data and regression files, opens them, tries to parse, and runs any relevant regression tests defined for that file.
-New regression tests are added by creating a function ``testMyFileName_out`` according to the examples at the start of `regression.py`_.

 Using both the unit and regression tests, the line-by-line `test coverage`_ shows which parts of cclib are touched by at least one test.
 When adding new features and tests, the GitHub Actions `testing script`_ can be run locally to generate the HTML coverage pages and ensure that the tests exercise the feature code.